SBSS Logo

 Are there financial assistance programs for families in need?

 Yes, several support options are available.
-The school can assist with the Textbook and Resource Allowance scheme for eligible families.
 The P&C also has a confidential assistance fund to help with costs like uniforms, excursions, and school supplies.
-Please contact the principal or chaplain confidentially to discuss your needs - no family should miss out due to financial hardship.
+Please contact the P&C's Executive Committee confidentially to discuss your needs - no family should miss out due to financial hardship.

 How can I make a donation to the school or P&C?